yuxi-liu-wired/cheela/src/dragonsegg/god22.md

 "But I saw!
 I saw the Blessing coming down!" protested Hungry-Swift.

-"Yes&mdash;you may have seen the Blessing of Bright, but this Pink-Eyes person was using the Blessing of Bright to his own advantage," the High Priest replied.
+"Yes---you may have seen the Blessing of Bright, but this Pink-Eyes person was using the Blessing of Bright to his own advantage," the High Priest replied.
 "He said that he gave the Word of Bright, and that he was God's-Chosen.
 But was he?
 No!
 Bright chose this way to say that he was a false prophet, for Bright withheld his Blessing before all the multitude."

 "You seem to be right," Hungry-Swift agreed.